DmitriyRF/NewTheme/README.md

 Define functions used in several template files of your theme. <br>
 Set up an options menu, giving site owners options for colors, styles, and other aspects of your theme.
 </p>
+<h3>Action Hooks</h3>
+<p>Hooks are provided by WordPress to allow your plugin to 'hook into' the rest of WordPress; that is, to call functions in your plugin at specific times, and thereby set your plugin in motion.</p>